Voting whilst in prison

 How to vote

-If you are eligible to vote and on the electoral register you can apply to vote in one of two ways:
+If you are eligible to vote and on the electoral register you can apply to vote in the following ways:

 - By post – this means postal ballot papers will be sent to you at the prison and you will have to complete and return them.
 They must arrive by 10pm on the day of the election otherwise your vote won’t be counted.